 1. Look the part.

 Although a few MBA programs, such as Columbia Business School, ask you to include a photo in your application, most programs do not.
 If the admissions committee does view your LinkedIn profile, let them see a photo that fits with MBA recruiting—which means a headshot and traditional business attire.
-Scrub casual photos and action shots at the summit of a mountain.
-Also check your profile settings to make sure your photo is visible to people beyond your own connections so that admissions professionals who search your profile will see your photo.
+There are now several great AI tools you can use if you need to create a more professional version of yourself.
+Take that casual photo of yourself at the summit of a mountain and let AI turn it into a professional version instead.
+Also, check your profile settings to make sure your photo is visible to people beyond your own connections so that admissions professionals who search your profile will see your photo.
 You can also customize your background photo as a way to differentiate yourself.
-In addition, LinkedIn now allows you to share a 30-second video when visitors click on your profile picture.
-Providing a thoughtful introduction that offers insight into your career journey could make a great impression on any MBA admissions professionals who click on your profile link.
+Again, AI tools can help you create a photo with the right vibe for your industry.

 2. Use your headline and profile summary strategically.

 Your headline appears under your name and gives you the opportunity to position yourself in a way that supports your post-MBA career goals.
 Your summary statement allows you to share some of your key accomplishments and significant community leadership engagements.
 Use first person (instead of third, which can sound pretentious) in your summary, and highlight your leadership skills and professional impact.
-Avoid generic buzzwords such as organized and creative.
-Ensure your summary answers the questions “Why an MBA?” and “Why now?”
+Avoid generic buzzwords such as “organized” and “creative.”

 3. Be a content creator.